pythonanywhere/help_pages/articles/Vue.md

 .. type: text
 -->

-> Warning -- you may need at least the basic Hacker plan because of
+> Note -- you may need at least the basic Hacker plan because of
 > the amount of disk space required to install Vue with all its
 > dependencies and CPU seconds consummed during the installation